OpenModelica/OpenModelica/README-OMDev-MINGW.txt

    to OpenModelica/.externalToolBuilders/OMDev-MINGW-OpenModelicaBuilder.launch and do whatever modifications are needed on it to reflect your paths.

-6. Installing Modelica Development Tooling (MDT) and Setting your Eclipse workspace Start Eclipse and follow instructions from: http://www.ida.liu.se/~pelab/modelica/OpenModelica/MDT/ to install MDT.
+6. Installing Modelica Development Tooling (MDT) and setting your Eclipse workspace Start Eclipse and follow instructions from: http://www.ida.liu.se/~pelab/modelica/OpenModelica/MDT/ to install MDT.
 Eclipse will restart at the end.